Tristan Vautier: Star Mazda

 2010 saw Vautier move to the American Star Mazda Championship driving for Andersen Racing.
 Vautier won the season-opener at Sebring Raceway and then in June at New Jersey Motorsports Park.
 However, several mechanical issues saw him achieve only fifth in the final standings despite being the only driver other than champion Conor Daly to win more than one race.
 He returned to the series in 2011, this time driving for JDC MotorSports.
 He won four races and finished every race in the top-five, winning the championship over Connor De Phillippi by 25 points.
-With the title he won a scholarship to move to Firestone Indy Lights in 2012 through the Road to Indy program.
+With the title, he won a scholarship to move to Firestone Indy Lights in 2012 through the Road to Indy program.

 Indy Lights

 Vautier signed with Sam Schmidt Motorsports to race in Firestone Indy Lights in 2012.
 He won the pole in his first race on the Streets of St. Petersburg and took a flag-to-flag victory, duplicating his Star Mazda feat from two years before by winning on debut.
-Another win on the Milwaukee Mile came in the midst of a remarkable run of twenty consecutive top-five finishes (including the final 2 Star Mazda events of 2010, and his championship season of 2011) in his Road to Indy career.
+Another win on the Milwaukee Mile came in the midst of a remarkable run of twenty consecutive top-five finishes (including the final two Star Mazda events of 2010, and his championship season of 2011) in his Road to Indy career.
 The streak ended at Toronto when a first-lap collision put him out of the race for the first time in an open-wheel car in nearly two years.

 Vautier clinched the 2012 Firestone Indy Lights championship by eight points over Esteban Guerrieri.
-Winning a partial scholarship to compete in the IndyCar Series in 2013 through the Road to Indy program.
+With his title win, he won a partial scholarship to compete in the IndyCar Series in 2013 through the Road to Indy program.

 IndyCar

 Vautier signed to compete in the 2013 IndyCar Series season for Schmidt Peterson Motorsports.
 He is the first driver to be champion of two rungs of the Road to Indy ladder and move onto the IndyCar Series.
 Vautier finished twentieth in points with a best finish of tenth in the second race of the season at Barber Motorsports Park.
 Vautier qualified in the Firestone Fast-Six on his debut race in St Petersburg, and third for the following round in Barber.
 He won rookie of the year honours.
 He finished sixteenth in his first Indianapolis 500 race.

-The Frenchman returned to IndyCar in 2015 as a part-time driver for Dale Coyne Racing.
+Vautier returned to IndyCar in 2015 as a part-time driver for Dale Coyne Racing.
 He qualified James Davison's car for the Indianapolis 500, then raced in place of Carlos Huertas.
 A week later, he finished fourth in Detroit for the second race, starting last on the grid after qualifying was cancelled.
-His showing got Dale Coyne to keep him in the car for the remainder of the season, and he backed his strong Detroit result with a 6th place in Mid-Ohio.
+His showing got Dale Coyne to keep him in the car for the remainder of the season, and he backed his strong Detroit result with a sixth place in Mid-Ohio.